Guest article by Simon Appleyard and Gerry Bolton, independent consultants in the Finance, Procurement and Shared Services sectors.

 - Undertake an end-to-end process review of Procurement and Source-to-Pay.
 You’ll be surprised at the efficiencies that can be brought out which can then free up staff.
 Consider aligning the process under a single management structure.
 Don’t be afraid to break down traditional barriers about what should be in Procurement and what should be in Finance.
 A closer relationship between Procurement and Finance will be critical to success.

 - Engage with supplier self-service.
-It is as much in the interests of your suppliers as it is for your organisation - if suppliers can access the information they need without having to contact you then it is ‘win-win’.
+It is as much in the interests of your suppliers as it is for your organization - if suppliers can access the information they need without having to contact you then it is ‘win-win’.
 If they can then then use technology to electronically interact and engage with you then all the better.

 - Have a clear distinction in place between strategic vendors and ‘run of the mill’ Procurement.
-You need to show you are actively managing the former, while the latter should follow standard processes that are clearly defined.
+You need to show you are actively managing the former, whilst the latter should follow standard processes that are clearly defined.

 Game-changing opportunities exist for progressive businesses that embrace the movement of Procurement to a strategic level.
 The combination of improved analytics, intuitive and timely digital access for all stakeholders, lower sourcing costs, and more strategic supplier relationships present the Procurement function in all sizes of organisation with an opportunity to positively impact the performance of the business.
 Those Procurement functions that can most effectively seize the opportunities to lead rather than follow are those that will be considered successful in the future.